Towering47/wannabeGame47/story.md

-# STORY 0
+# STORY 0 :thinking:

 ## UNIVERSE FOUNDATION

 ### Magic :

-defining magic, mana as per usual, mana is magic, its energy, its base of everything. mana is the most generic shape of magic, it can exist in many shapes and forms, and be specific to an element, be it natural stuff like fire water and such,
+defining ==magic==, mana as per usual, mana is magic, its energy, its base of everything. mana is the most generic shape of magic, it can exist in many shapes and forms, and be specific to an element, be it natural stuff like fire water and such,